 Optimizing the weight and size of a package as it relates to the product it contains is a fundamental concept in sustainable packaging.
 Sustainable Pack Design says to first look for ways to minimize the material used in the entire packaging system.
 These tactics could include:

 - Eliminating void space within the package and within the product itself.

 - Assessing your packaging for non-value added components.

 - Investigating more lightweight sources for packaging materials.

-- Assessing whether graphic design could eliminate superfluous package components.
+- Assessing whether updating the package's graphic design could reduce package size.

 In general larger, heavier packages cost more to produce, store, and ship (both financially and environmentally).
 When a package is right-sized to its contents, the fuel required to transport the product will be used more efficiently, hence the product will have a reduced carbon footprint.

 But beware: Don't completely sacrifice the functional and protective quality of the packaging just so you can say you have a sustainable solution.
 After all, what's sustainable about packaging that doesn't perform its most primary functions?

 Buzzwords like 'environmentally-friendly' and 'green packaging' are ambiguous.
 Marketing teams have exploited environmentally sustainable packaging to make claims that sound sexy but don't actually mean much of anything in an objective, scientific sense.

 Consumers are more connected to information than ever before, so you better believe that they can and will investigate green or eco-friendly packaging claims made by companies.
 If your sustainability initiatives fall apart when rigorously tested, that can be bad news for your brand's reputation.